Qikfix/satellite_via_collections/README.md

 ansible-playbook -i satellite-prd.king.lab, -e "sat_version=6.16" -e "manifest_path=/root/manifest_file.zip" -e "base_os=rhel9" satellite.yml
 ```

-Ps.: You can see the `-i satellite-prd.king.lab,`, this is the server in question I'm installing, and the comma is there, not by mistake, but on purpose.
+Ps.: You can see the `-i satellite-prd.king.lab,` this is the server FQDN in question I'm installing, and the comma in the end of the FQDN is there, not by mistake, but on purpose.

 Enjoy it and let me know if you are facing issues!